benthere914/Equilibrium-Web-Forum/README.md

 ## Conclusion and Next Steps

-Acquire was a blast to create and I look forward to managing it in the future.
+Equilibrium was a blast to create and I look forward to managing it in the future.
 There are some features that I plan on implementing in the future
    * WebSockets for realtime comments
    * search feature
    * AWS for photo upload
    * Responsive styling
-   * Conversion to mobile app with React-Native